Human Performance Lab

 Muscular strength and endurance are tested with two Biodex System 4 Pro Isokinetic Strength Testing Systems.
 The Biodex systems can accommodate patients of all ages and sizes, and measure isokinetic, isometric, and isotonic strength.
 Speeds of movement, resistance, or limb positioning are modified depending on the needs of the research protocol.

-We assess a patient’s or survivor’s balance with two Neurocom Equitest systems with Computerized Dynamic Posturography.
+We assess a patient’s or survivor’s balance with two Bertec Computerized Dynamic Posturography systems.
 We test the ability of the individual to maintain an upright position while responding to a variety of inputs to the eyes, the inner ear, and the sensory organs of the legs and feet.
-The System utilizes a dynamic 18"x18" dual-force plate with rotation and translation capabilities to measure the vertical forces exerted by the patient's feet; and a moveable visual surround.

 Other types of available equipment include handheld dynamometry, myometry, range of motion, flexibility, and sensory-testing equipment.
 Our staff also assess patients for activities of daily living and fine- and gross-motor tasks.